wcolts2000/Sprint-Challenge--Data-Structures-Python/README.md

 #### Task 3.
 Analyze Some Runtimes

+[x]
 Open up the `Data_Structures_Answers.md` file.
 This is where you'll jot down your answers for the runtimes of the functions/data structures you just implemented.
 Also include the runtime and space complexities of the original code and your optimized solution from `names.py`.

 ### Stretch Problems

+[x]

 1. Say your code from `names.py` is to run on an embedded computer with very limited RAM.
 Because of this, memory is extremely constrained and you are only allowed to store names in arrays (i.e. Python lists).
 How would you go about optimizing the code under these conditions?
 Try it out and compare your solution to the original runtime.
-(If this solution is less efficient than your original solution, include both and label the strech solution with a comment)
+(If this solution is less efficient than your original solution, include both and label the stretch solution with a comment)

+- the solution i came up with was already utilizing list and set methods anyway, the sets come out faster but the solution with lists is still much faster than the nested loop from the provided initial solution

+- Using 2 lists and the built in lists loop in the if shaves off around 6 seconds -> time to complete 1.2013013362884521 seconds with 64 duplicates

 ### Rubric